 Distance from Melbourne: 246 km (approx. 3 hours)

-This one is for the fresh-water frolickers.
+This one is for the fresh-water frolickers and is hands down one of the best free camping spots near Melbourne.
 The campsite is just off the road and can be a bit dusty, but let me tell you, you ain’t going to be spending much time at the campsite.
 Just 200m from where you’ll set up is the main attraction.

 I’ve heard from some people that there can be some bigger and louder groups there on public holidays and whatnot but each time I’ve been there I haven’t had a problem.
 As with any epic spots near the city, you may want to pick quieter weekends to get down there.

-Read More: A Water Baby’s Playground // Blue Pools (VIC)
+Read More: A Water Baby’s Playground at Blue Pools (VIC)

 6 Epic Free Campsites Near Melbourne, Pat corden, Blue Pools 1, wild swimming, victoria